chrismpettyjohn/instinct-revised/docs/docs/intro.md

 ## Does Instinct Cost Money?
 Instinct is open source and will never cost money.

-## What Does Instinct Look Like?
-Read above.
-Instinct is a headless CMS meaning there is no "theme" for Instinct.
-Themes are additional features the Instinct team has added to make it easier for you, the user to get started.

 ## Who Makes Instinct?
 Instinct is worked on solely by **LeChris**